 - 1. ACT Government to set an example of good industrial relations policies and practices that respect staff and offer conditions that attract and retain quality staff - 2.
-ACT Government to lead Australia in best practices in the legislation, implementation and enforcement of workplace laws - 3. an end to wage theft in the ACT - 4.
-ACT Government contracts to follow best practice contractual industrial relations standards - 5. to end all forms of unlawful discrimination in the workplace, including in recruitment, promotion and pay, through adequate resourcing of anti-discrimination education, compliance and enforcement - 6. elimination of discriminatory pay gaps and institution of mechanisms to guarantee equal pay for work of equal value, regardless of attributes informed by the ACT DiscriminationAct 19913 - 7.
-ACT Government to support processes for people who wish to pursue collective negotiations in the workplace - 8. fully resourced strategies to reduce bullying and harassment in all ACT workplaces - 9. a balance between paid work and personal time, with fair pay for overtime and unsociable working hours - 10. innovative and flexible working arrangements to be offered to employees, subject to nodisadvantage tests - 11. introduction of employee representation on boards of large companies, and a requirement for corporations to create schemes for their workers to have an active role in financial and organisational decisions - 12.
-ACT Government to provide businesses with support to increase employee participation in decision-making - 13. increased protection for whistleblowers, including workers reporting unsafe work practices and/or environments
+ACT Government to lead Australia in best practices in the legislation, implementation and enforcement of workplace laws - 3. an end to wage theft and modern slavery in the ACT, including through regulatory enforcement and empowerment of unions to enforce workplace rights - 4.
+ACT Government contracts to follow best practice contractual industrial relations standards - 5. to end all forms of unlawful discrimination in the workplace, including in recruitment, promotion and pay, through adequate resourcing of anti-discrimination education, compliance and enforcement - to eliminate discriminatory pay gaps and institute mechanisms to guarantee equal pay for work of equal value, regardless of attributes informed by the ACT Discrimination Act 1991 - 7.
+ACT Government to support processes for people who wish to pursue collective bargaining and other forms of consultation and negotiation in the workplace - 8. fully resourced strategies to reduce bullying and harassment in all ACT workplaces - 9. a balance between paid work and personal time, with fair pay for overtime and unsociable working hours - 10. to reduce time dedicated to paid work and increase personal time without loss of pay, including through reduced working hours and increased public holidays - 11. innovative and flexible working arrangements to be offered to employees, subject to no-disadvantage tests - 12. to introduce healthy workplace and lifestyle programs, such as facilitating active travel to work, end-of-trip facilities in workplaces, and breaks for exercise and wellbeing at work.